justBlindbaek/FabricAdminWorkshop/README.md

-# FabricAdminWorkshop
+# Workshop: Mastering Fabric Administration

-Files for the Mastering Fabric Administration workshop at FabCon on Sunday, Marts 30th
+Here you'll find files for the Mastering Fabric Administration workshop at FabCon on Saturday, Marts 30th

 A comprehensive workshop designed for Fabric administrators and those who want to understand the administrative capabilities within Microsoft Fabric.
 Whether you are stepping into the role of a Fabric administrator, aspire to do so, or simply want to collaborate more effectively with administrators, this session offers a deep dive into the tools, settings, and best practices that empower you to manage and secure your Fabric environment confidently.